 In that season, DesLaurier set four school records: most punt returns in a season with 719, most punt returns in a game with 170, most kickoff returns in a game with 215, and the longest ever kick-return TD at 107 yards.
 He earned himself a Canada West First All-Star selection for his efforts, and picked up another nod the following season in 1983 when he was moved back to defence.
 That year year, he earned national recognition with a CIAU All-Canadian Team selection.
 He was drafted by the Edmonton Eskimos in 1984 and was named a CFL All-Canadian, earned a Western All-Star selection and was Edmonton’s nomination for Most Outstanding Canadian.
-He was a key factor in the Eskimos 1987 Grey Cup win.
-In 1988, he moved to the Toronto Argonauts for one season before injuries caused him to retire.
-After football, he returned to his former high school, Lord Tweedsmuir, as a football coach through the late 80s, and in 1992, took an assistant coaching at UBC under the notable Frank Smith and then onto defensive coordinator in 1995.
-In 2002, he earned the head coaching position with the Thunderbirds.
+He did not play in the 1987 season due to injuries, and returned to play in 1988 for one final season with the Toronto Argonauts before injuries caused him to retire.
+After football, he went to teach and coach at his old high school, St. Thomas More Colleagiate.
+He would then move on to coach at SFU and UBC and at Lord Tweedsmuir.
 He was inducted into the UBC Sports Hall of Fame in 2009 as a player.